albill/albill.github.com/_posts/2003-04-03-no-good-plan-survives-contact-with-the-enemy.markdown

 ---
+author: admin
+date: '2003-04-03 04:59:00'
 layout: post
+slug: no-good-plan-survives-contact-with-the-enemy
+status: publish
 title: No Good Plan Survives Contact with the Enemy
-published: true
-meta:
-  ljID: "2219"
-tags:
+wordpress_id: '1339'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 The enemy in this instance is the Greek ferry system and the boats.